Nextiva / Blog / Customer Experience

 3) Record calls and live monitor agents

-Let supervisors or agents with a shorter handle time listen to calls from those with a high AHT.
-Doing so can uncover triggers and behaviors that result in unnecessarily long calls.
+A staple of any call center is access to recorded phone calls and speech analytics.
+Let supervisors or agents with shorter handle times listen to calls from those with a high AHT.
+This function can uncover triggers and behaviors that result in unnecessarily long calls.

 Call recording is a great feature to determine if agents adhere to call center best practices and to uncover the causes of high call times.